Code-Institute-Submissions/b1ndark-project2/README.md

 - The quiz had a bug when entered in a mode and after answering a few questions, if you pressed back button and entered again, the score wouldn't reset.
     - To fix it I had to add "document.getElementById("correct-answers-score").innerText = 0;" on to function selectDifficulty(), in order to reset it.
 - For new users or users that cleared cache and pressed Scoreboard straight away before playing the Quiz.
 Had a bug which was showing "null - null" in the scoreboard.
-  - To avoid that issue I have added an if statement to show an empty scoreboard - 'if (score.score > 1)...', 'else showScoreList.innerHTML = "";'.
+  - To avoid that issue I have added an if statement to show an empty scoreboard - 'if (score.score === null || score.score === undefined) {return '';}.
--
+- If User wanted to play the quiz more then once, after first time, the question container was having issues in displaying score area and back button.
+  - So to fix this bug I had to add a new function "resetQuestionContainer()" to reset the style display of the same ones.
   <br>

 [Back to the top](#history-quiz)